SonicBomb

 Mohawk - |Redwing|

-Mohawk used a boosted swan primary and a flute secondary, it was fired from a 90m tower on Eleleron Island.
-The resulting crater was 2.4m deep and 408m wide.
-The cloud rose to an altitude of 19,812m.
-The shot heavily contaminated the island and strong radiation was detected on the north end of the atoll, strong enough to fog the film of photographs taken by aircraft of the area.
+A boosted swan primary and a flute secondary, it was fired from a 90m tower on Eleleron Island.
+The crater was 2.4m deep and 408m wide.
+The crater was unusually wide and shallow mostly due to pressure collapse of the porous coral soil.
+The cloud reached an altitude of 19.8km.
+The shot heavily contaminated the island and strong radiation was detected on the north end of the atoll, strong enough to fog the photographs taken by aircraft of the area.
 Recovery operations were delayed for several days as a result of the high radiation levels.
 One gamma ray diagnostic experiment utilized a massive shield near shot the tower.
 The shield consisted of 15cm of lead, and 30cm of paraffin on the device side to hold back neutrons.
 Paraffin being a neutron absorbing material due of its high hydrogen content.
-This shield caused a pimple to form on the initial fireball.
+This shield caused a pimple to form on the fireball.

 Apache - |Redwing|

-Apache was a test of a UCRL two-stage device using a ‘Zither’ secondary stage.
-It was a prototype for the Mk-27 warhead intended for the Regulus I missile.
-A LASL primary design was used, which was tested earlier in Lacrosse.
+A test of a two-stage device using a 'Zither' secondary stage.
+A prototype for the Mk-27 warhead intended for the Regulus I missile.
+A LASL primary design was used, tested earlier in Lacrosse.
+A high percentage of the yield was due to fission.
 Apache was a barge shot fired in the Mike Crater.
-The cloud reached an altitude of 20,421 meters.
-35 aircraft participated in the test, including eight effects aircraft.
+The cloud reached 20.4km.
+35 aircraft participated in the test, including 8 effects aircraft.
 The Mk-27 was stockpiled from 1958 to 1965 and had a nominal yield of 2 megatons.

 View 2 | View 3